CS-433/ML4Science-FGR-x-ML/README.md

 - `plots.py`: file containing functions used to plot results and save images, later stored in `results` folder.
 - `results_talos.ipynb` : jupyter notebook containing a detailed analysis of the results obtained after running `talos_optimization.py`.
 This notebook was used in order to choose the best set of hyperparameters to use when running `main.py`.
 - `talos_optimization.py`: in this file we used  `talos` library to find the best hyperparameters for the final architecture: *number of layers, layer_size of first layer (the following layers grow as a power of 2), dropout, learning rate*.
 - `utils.cosm.py`: file containing helper functions used to approximate data using state-of-the-art approximating models (e.g; recent model suggested by Padmanabhan).
+- `report.pdf`: final report of our project

 ## Description of folders
 Here you can find a detailed description of what each folder in this repository contains.